 4 Ways to Track Student Progress Online

 When we think about tracking student progress in a brick-and-mortar classroom, the concept is fairly easy to visualize.
-Students attend class, sit in their assigned seat, raise their hands to speak (sometimes), turn in homework, finish their pop quiz by the time the bell rings (hopefully).
+Students attend class, sit in their assigned seat, raise their hands to speak (sometimes), turn in homework, and finish their pop quiz by the time the bell rings (hopefully).

 1. Create Relationships